TheMaster1127/HTH/DOCUMENTATION.md

     ; Determine which corner the mouse is located based on mouse coordinates if (x >= TopLeftX && x < (TopLeftX + CornerSize) && y >= TopLeftY && y < (TopLeftY + CornerSize))
     {
-        MsgBox, You clicked on the top left corner of the screen.
+        MsgBox, You moved to the top left corner of the screen.
     }
     else if (x >= TopRightX && y >= TopRightY && y < (TopRightY + CornerSize))
     {
-        MsgBox, You clicked on the top right corner of the screen.
+        MsgBox, You moved to the top right corner of the screen.
     }
     else if (x >= BottomLeftX && x < (BottomLeftX + CornerSize) && y >= BottomLeftY)
     {
-        MsgBox, You clicked on the bottom left corner of the screen.
+        MsgBox, You moved to the bottom left corner of the screen.
     }
     else if (x >= BottomRightX && y >= BottomRightY)
     {
-        MsgBox, You clicked on the bottom right corner of the screen.
+        MsgBox, You moved to the bottom right corner of the screen.
     }
 Return
 ```